stimulant/ampm/README.md

-    "Category": "a name that you supply as a way to group objects that you want to track", "Action": "name the type of event or interaction you want to track", "Label": "provide additional information for events that you want to track, such as title of content", "Value": "some relevant numeric value",
+    "Category": "a name that you supply as a way to group objects that you want to track", "Action": "name the type of event or interaction you want to track", "Label": "provide additional information for events that you want to track, such as title of content", "Value": "some relevant numeric value"
 }
 ```